 Henry died in 23 Sep 1872.

 1 Catherine Louisa Sirr born circa 1864 died 8 Sep1953 aged 89 at London.

 2 Catherine Frances Sirr married Humphrey Minchin in 1785.
 Catherine died circa 1805

-and Humprey remarried and died 1830 and was buried at St Werburgh.
+and Humphrey remarried and died 1830 and was buried at St Werburgh.

 1 Charles Henry Minchin took Holy orders and married Prudencia Kinahan, daughter

 of Daniel Kinahan of Roebuck Park on 10 Jun 1814 at Taney Church.